Doctors working with you individually to

 Lorilee Schoenbeck, N.D.

-Mountain View Natural Medicine is very proud to have Dr. Gravett on our team.
-He brings a depth of experience in providing comprehensive naturopathic primary care to Mountain View Natural Medicine.
-We know you will enjoy his warm, skilled and dedicated care as well.
+We are absolutely thrilled to have Dr. Gravett as a member of our team and believe his experience is the perfect fit in providing even more comprehensive naturopathic primary care for pediatric, adolescent and adult patients.
+We think you will enjoy his warm, skilled and dedicated care as well.

 Dr. Nina Meledandri holds a degree of Doctor of Naturopathic Medicine (ND) and Master of Science of Oriental Medicine (MSOM) from the oldest accredited naturopathic university in North America, the National University of Natural Medicine in Portland, Oregon.
 (NUNM) Dr. Meledandri has been a naturopathic physician and licensed acupuncturist since 2002.
 She practices Integrative Medicine using evidence based testing, treatments, medications and lifestyle recommendations.
 She completed teacher training programs in Mindful Eating and Mindful Self Compassion at UCSD’s Mindfulness-Based Professional Training Institute and led workshops and lectured actively with organizations, corporations and hospitals to incorporate mindfulness and Integrative medicine into their systems including: Seattle Children’s hospital, Oregon Health Sciences University, Alano Club of Portland, Port of Portland, Ben & Jerry’s,Airbnb and National University of Natural Medicine.

 Dr. Meledandri is dedicated to creating a safe and supportive environment for patients and guiding them to make healthy changes from a place of self compassion and empowerment.

 On the weekend Dr. Meledandri will most likely be found snow-shoeing, hiking, swimming, kayaking or on a stand up paddle board.